 Once all costs have been allocated between entities we then split out items that relate to non-appointed activities.
-This included Scottish activity, out-ofarea England activity and, in the case of WPL, Value Added Services.
+This included Scottish activity and out-of-area England activity.
 Any costs directly attributable were stripped out in their entirety.
-We can do this because all transactions in Sage are given a dimension flag which determines whether they are a regulated activity or not.
-The remaining overheads within the entity, which have a regulation flag of "mixed" cannot be directly split and were apportioned based on customer numbers.
+We could do this because all transactions in Sage are given a dimension flag which determines whether they are a regulated activity or not.
+The remaining overheads of the entity, which have a regulation flag of "mixed"

+cannot be directly split and were apportioned based on customer numbers.
 This approach was taken because most of the specific costs relating to non-regulated activity was charged to us directly through the TSAs.
 The only element to be allocated between regulated and non-regulated buckets was the support costs of the business.
-These were split by customer number as this is a RAG-approved metric for most support costs.
+These were split by customer number as this is a RAG-approved metric for the majority of support costs.